Michelin Stars Statistics: Key Takeaways

 Michelin Stars in the United States

-As of 2025, there are 14 Michelin 3-star restaurants in the United States, all located in New York, California and Washington D.C., according to the Michelin Guide.
+As of 2025, there are 14 Michelin 3-star restaurants in the United States, located in New York, California and Washington D.C., according to the Michelin Guide.

 The current 3-starred restaurants include: